-Indicator ID Dependent on: SO 7 Sub-section PRI Principle Type of indicator SO 8 Gateway to: N/A Asset allocation 1 PLUS VOLUNTARY TO DISCLOSE

-Describe how your organisation used asset allocation specifically to make progress on your sustainability outcomes during the reporting year, excluding participation in structures involving other stakeholders, such as blended finance.
+Indicator ID SO 8 Dependent on: Gateway to: SO 7 N/A Sub-section Asset allocation PRI Principle 1 Type of indicator PLUS VOLUNTARY TO DISCLOSE Describe how your organisation used asset allocation specifically to make progress on your sustainability outcomes during the reporting year, excluding participation in structures involving other stakeholders, such as blended finance.
 Provide details on how you expect these measures to make a significant change to the cost and/or availability of capital to finance progress on your sustainability outcomes.
 Please describe below: (A) Sustainability Outcome #1: [pre-filled with answers to SO 2] [Free text: medium] (B) Sustainability Outcome #2: [pre-filled with answers to SO 2] [As above] (J) Sustainability Outcome #10: [pre-filled with answers to SO 2] [As above]

-Explanatory notes Purpose of indicator This indicator aims to understand how asset allocation is used to shape the sustainability outcomes of signatories' activities.
+Explanatory notes Purpose of indicator This indicator aims to understand how asset allocation is used to shape the sustainability outcomes of to shape their sustainability outcomes.
+This indicator aims to understand how asset allocation is used to shape the sustainability outcomes of signatories' activities.
 Asset allocation is a key lever of influence for signatories to shape their sustainability outcomes.
 Additional reporting guidance Responses to this indicator should provide details on how asset allocation was used during the reporting year to make progress on signatories' sustainability outcomes targets and how these measures are expected to contribute to significant progress on the relevant sustainability outcomes.